Articles on: Transferring Notes

 1. Touch or click Save.

-✅ TIP: After saving, you can verify your changes by touching or clicking Edit in the Facing Pages view.
+✅ TIP: After saving, you can verify your changes by touching or clicking Edit in the Page Manager view.
 Native pages cannot be selected or moved — if the pages are locked in place, you've set them correctly.

 If the source script had an extra page (like a cover page, title page, or score page created outside Scriptation), the destination script needs a matching page so the transfer lines up correctly.